-- 4.7 The EEA includes all the countries and territories listed in Annex A. - 4.71 Are UK nationals or other person with a right of abode in the UK and - 4.72 Have been ordinarily resident in the UK or British Overseas Territories or Crown Dependencies (Channel Islands and Isle of Man) for at least the previous 3 years on the first day of learning - 4.73 The British Overseas Territories are listed in Annex A
+- 4.9.
+UK nationals or other person with a right of abode have an eligible residency status if they have been ordinarily resident in the UK, Republic of Ireland, or the British Overseas Territories, or the Crown Dependencies (Channel Islands and Isle of Man) for at least the previous 3 years on the first day of learning. - 4.10 All family members of UK nationals must meet the required residency eligibility criteria in their own right, unless they meet the criteria in the section entitled "UK nationals in the EEA and Switzerland", or the criteria in the section entitled "Family members of an eligible person of Northern Ireland".

+The British Overseas Territories are listed in annex A.

-UK nationals in the European Economic Area (EEA)
+UK nationals in the European Economic Area (EEA) and Switzerland